(1) Important Information about Procedures for Opening a New Account

 Our stop-payment cutoff time is one hour after the opening of the next banking day after the banking day on which we receive the item.
 Additional limitations on our obligation to stop payment are provided by law (e.g., we paid the item in cash or we certified the item).

-(9) Telephone Transfers.
+(9) Telephone Transfers

-(10) Amendments and Termination.
+(10) Amendments and Termination

 We may change any term of this agreement.
-Rules governing changes in interest rates are provided separately in the Truth-in-Savings disclosure or in another document.
-For other changes, we will give you reasonable notice in writing or by any other method permitted by law.
-We may also close this account at any time upon reasonable notice to you and tender of the account balance personally or by mail.
-Reasonable notice depends on the circumstances, and in some cases such as when we cannot verify your identity or we suspect fraud, it might be reasonable for us to give you notice after the change or account closure becomes effective.
+For such changes, we will give you reasonable notice in writing or by any other method permitted by law.
+We may also suspend or terminate a service or close this account at any time upon reasonable notice to you and, if we close the account, tender of the account balance personally or by mail.
+Reasonable notice depends on the circumstances, and in some cases, such as when we cannot verify your identity or we suspect fraud, it might be reasonable for us to give you notice after the change or account closure becomes effective.
 For instance, if we suspect fraudulent activity with respect to your account, we might immediately freeze or close your account and then give you notice.
-If we have notified you of a change in any term of your account and you continue to have your account after the effective date of the change, you have agreed to the new term(s).
+If we have notified you of a change in any term of your account and you continue to have your account after the effective date of the change, you have agreed to the new terms.

 You agree that the time you have to examine your statement and report to us will depend on the circumstances, but will not, in any circumstance, exceed a total of 30 days from when the statement is first sent or made available to you.

-You further agree that if you fail to report any unauthorized signatures, alterations or forgeries in your account within 60 days of when we first send or make the statement available, you cannot assert a claim against us on any items in that statement, and as between you and us the loss will be entirely yours.
+You further agree that if you fail to report any unauthorized signatures or alterations in your account within 60 days of when we first send or make the statement available, you cannot assert a claim against us on any items in that statement, and as between you and us the loss will be entirely yours.
 This 60-day limitation is without regard to whether we used ordinary care.
 The limitation in this paragraph is in addition to that contained in the first paragraph of this section.

 Errors Relating to Electronic Fund Transfers or Substitute Checks (For consumer accounts only).
-For information on errors relating to electronic fund transfers (e.g., on-line, mobile, debit card or ATM transactions) refer to your Electronic Fund Transfers disclosure and the sections on consumer liability and error resolution.
+For information on errors relating to electronic fund transfers (e.g., online, mobile, debit card or ATM transactions) refer to your Electronic Fund Transfers disclosure and the sections on consumer liability and error resolution.
 For information on errors relating to a substitute check you received, refer to your disclosure entitled Substitute Checks and Your Rights.

 (14) Reimbursement of Federal Benefit PaymentsIf we are required for any reason to reimburse the federal government for all or any portion of a benefit payment that was directly deposited into your account, you authorize us to deduct the amount of our liability to the federal government from the account or from any other account you have with us, without prior notice and at any time, except as prohibited by law.
 We may also use any other legal remedy to recover the amount of our liability.